Ramsey-Gicharu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 5: script that adds executable permission to the owner of a file file 6: script to add execute permission to the owner and group owner and read permissions to other users of a file file 7: script to add execution permission to all users of a file
+task 5: script that adds executable permission to the owner of a file file 6: script to add execute permission to the owner and group owner and read permissions to other users of a file file 7: script to add execution permission to all users of a file file 8: script to chnage permissions os that the owner and group owner has no permission at all while users of the file have all the permissions